Easy ideas to add character and charm into your home whether it’s builders grade or dated. Take it from blah to beautiful with these tips!

 Please enable JavaScript in your browser to complete this form.

 Whether your home is old or new, it may lack charm that feels warm and inviting.
 Our home is older, but lacked character that is typical for our neighborhood, style of home and age.
-Through the years and several owners, it had been stripped of its integrity.
-I was determined to add charm and a few additional details to strip away any cookie cutter thoughts.

 15 Ways to Add Charm to Your Home

-Replace Hollow Core Doors
+Replace Hollow Core Interior Doors

 Replace hollow core doors with two panel shaker or six panel wood doors.
 Not only will it take your home back in time, but it will offer more insulation for heat, air and sound.